- About Us

 He is sitting next to Lou in the car (that is fully adapted for his needs) and says, “I don’t want to go in yet.
 I just want to be a man who’s been to a concert with a girl in a red dress a few minutes more.”
 Let’s ignore for a second the choice of words where he is a man and Lou is a girl, not a woman, and let’s try to unpack this statement.
 He seems to be implying that if he goes inside the house—which is fully adapted for his needs and sits next to a castle that is also wheelchair accessible—his whole identity will somehow change.
 It sounds an awful lot like he’s saying “when I go in I’ll just be a wheelchair user and not a man” as if the two are mutually exclusive.

 What’s worse than all the cues meant to tell us that Will is no longer a man is the fact that we are meant to understand that this is why he wants to die.
 At the teary-eyed revelation when Will is at the beach on some gorgeous island to which he had just flown—in what appears to be a private jet—to have fun with Lou, he tells her that he cannot live because he wouldn’t want her to “miss all of the things that someone else can give you.”
 Considering that he as a good-looking, kind, and smart multi-millionaire can give Lou nearly everything she could think of, it’s pretty clear that we’re supposed to recall the birthday video and understand that he can’t give her a life partner who is going to flaunt his six-pack abs as he cliff-dives into the sea.
 Forget love, success, humor, and wealth.
 It doesn’t matter if you can’t do stereotypically manly things.
 Like the things he says he couldn’t do to her when he sees her naked.
-Because apparently the fact that quadriplegic men can have sex isn’t good enough for Will Traynor.
+Because apparently, the fact that quadriplegic men can have sex isn’t good enough for Will Traynor.

-If you’re still not convinced that his desire to die isn’t inextricably linked to his perceived loss of his masculinity, let’s do a thought experiment.
-Swap the two main characters’ genders: Lou, the caretaker becomes Lou, the wealthy, good-looking quadriplegic wheelchair user and Will, the person with a disability becomes Will, the poor, good-looking, quirky, golden-hearted caretaker.
+If you’re still not convinced that his desire to die isn’t inextricably linked to the perceived loss of his masculinity, let’s do a thought experiment.
+Swap the two main characters’ genders: Lou, the caretaker becomes Lou, the wealthy, good-looking quadriplegic wheelchair user, and Will, the person with a disability becomes Will, the poor, good-looking, quirky, golden-hearted caretaker.
 Okay, hold that picture in your head and go over all the above examples of hyper-masculinity with roles reversed.
 The movie plot already hardly makes sense, but with the genders swapped it makes no sense whatsoever.
 It becomes painfully obvious that we’re supposed to think that his life is no longer worth living because he can no longer be a man.
 Or rather the independent, near-superhuman male specimen that he was.
 This is the most toxic portrayal of masculinity I’ve seen in years.

 I was open to being convinced that Will’s choice, with the right level of nuance, may even be understandable despite being disagreeable.
 But it’s only understandable if we buy the premise that the only way a man can exist in the world and feel like a man is to be handsome, wealthy, smart, successful, athletic, and sexually virile.
 This is a horrid representation of masculinity.
 It’s a horrid representation of disability.
 And what is most horrifying is imagining movie-goers actually buying into this kind of story.
-Meanwhile monitoring of real human beings who have requested assisted suicide shows that those whose living conditions improve during the waiting period, those whose everyday needs are met and who have companionship and care no longer want to die.
+Meanwhile, monitoring of real human beings who have requested assisted suicide shows that those whose living conditions improve during the waiting period, those whose everyday needs are met, and who have companionship and care no longer want to die.
 Me Before You’s idea of what it means to “live boldly,” with or without disability, is simply absurd.